cmu-phil/py-tetrad/pytetrad/R/DOCUMENTATION.md

 Also, which test or score you choose will depend on the type of data you have.
 We give examples files 'sample_r_code2.R', 'sample_r_code3.R', and 'sample_r_code4.R', which show how to run a search on continuous, discrete, and mixed continuous/discrete data, respectively.
 If you choose badly, it will tell you.

 As shown in the script, you can set background knowledge as indicated.
 Knowledge is organized into temporal tiers, where variables in later tiers cannot cause variables in earlier tiers, though explicit forbidden or required edges can also be set.
-Some algorithms do not use knowledge, but no worries, if you provide knowledge and the algorithm can't use it, it will tell you.
+Some algorithms do not use knowledge; if you provide knowledge and the algorithm can't use it, it will tell you.